“The reps are forecasting $1,000,000 this month,” I told my CEO back when I worked at InsightSquared.

 “Well, what are YOU forecasting?”
 He asked me.

-Now that I’m a seasoned sales leader, I understand the difference between the two.
+Now that I’m a seasoned sales leader, I understand the difference between the two, and why accurate sales forecasting relies on more than just the reps.

 The Biggest Reason Reps Overestimate Their Forecasts